emberjs/rfcs/text/0000-deprecate-ember-k.md

   return this;
 }
 ```
-and generated less function alocations.
+and generated less function allocations.

 However with the introduction of ES6 modules and the modularization of Ember
 in process (#176), keeping this feature would require to design an import path for it.

-While doable, any possible benefit in code size or allocations obtained by reusing
-the exact same Function instance everywhere would be greatly smashed by the
-overhead both in space and CPU cycles of importing it in AMD-transpiled modules.
-It's worth noting that ES6 shorthand method syntax has made writing functions
-less verbose and those functions gain an internal name property that shows in
-stack traces making debugging easier.
+While doable, the transpiled output is actually bigger then defining the functions
+inline, specially with the ES6 shorthand method syntax, and the perf difference
+of saving a few function allocations is despicable.

 The second downside of reusing the same instance in many places is that if for
 some reason the VM deoptimizes that function, that deoptimization is spreaded